emberist/libindy-pod/README.md

-:warning: This is not the original library, it can be found [here](https://github.com/hyperledger/indy-sdk/tree/master/wrappers/ios/libindy-pod) :warning:
+:warning: This is not the original library repository, it can be found [here](https://github.com/hyperledger/indy-sdk/tree/master/wrappers/ios/libindy-pod) :warning:

 ### Indy wrapper for iOS working with Swift 5